justsimplyleon/cs3plugs/README.md

-# CS3Plugs: A Curated List of Cloudstream 3 Plugins That Mostly Work
+# CS3Plugs: A curated list of CS3 plugins that just work

 **CS3Plugs** is a repository that contains a collection of plugins compatible with [Cloudstream 3](https://github.com/recloudstream/cloudstream).
 Most of these plugins work universally, especially when using the built-in DNS within Cloudstream.
 However, many should function correctly even without it.